poul1x/unctool/README.md

 ## Integrate with your File Manager

 Unctool can be integrated into a file manager.
-I tested it only with **double commander** and **vifm**, but other file managers would work too.
+I tested it only with **double commander** and **vifm**, but other file managers should work too.

 ### Double Commander